 Mount Kinabalu is the highest Mountain in Malaysia and as high as it is, taking the hike up the mountain is no walk in the park.
-Before you start the hike you may or may not need to have some exercise beforehand, this all depends on your body of course.
-Also, it can be quite expensive to hike up the mountain, that is why you need to make sure that you plan your hike before you attempt it.
-And for those who are on a low budget, we have a few ways that you can enjoy the hike up Mount Kinabalu on a very low or tight budget.
-Besides where there is a will, there will always be way, be it you are playing online casino games or you are hiking.
+Before you start the climbing Mount Kinabalu you may or may not need to have some exercise beforehand, this all depends on your body of course.
+Also, it can be quite expensive to hike up the mountain, which is why you need to make sure that you plan your hike before you attempt it.
+And for those who are on a low budget, we have a few ways that you can enjoy climbing Mount Kinabalu on a budget.
+Besides where there is a will, there will always be a way, be it you are playing online casino games or you are hiking.

 Planning Your Hike

 Hiking Mount Kinabalu can be done in one or two days this will depend on your body as well as the speed that you are taking.
-Since you are on a budget, we assume that you will not hiking with a personal tour guide as they can expensive charging over $400 and more that is why we advise to have a shared tour guide with more hikers to reduce the costs.
+Since you are on a budget, we assume that you will not hike with a personal tour guide as they can be expensive charging over $400 and more that is why we advise having a shared tour guide with more hikers to reduce the costs.

 In addition, by planning your hike, you will need to make sure that you have the basic equipment and choose a trail that you can follow without any hassles.
 If the aspect of hiking up mount Kinabalu alone seems to scare you a bit, you can easily look for other hikers and share the costs of the hike.